How to keep common pests out of your house

 House flies

 House flies are one of the most common insects across the globe - and probably one of the most annoying, too.
-House flies gather wherever humans do and make themselves at home in our waste, feeding and breeding in garbage, animal droppings and rotting food scraps.
+House flies gather wherever humans do, and make themselves at home in our waste, feeding and breeding in garbage, animal droppings, and rotting food scraps.

-Create an indoor barrier against house flies by checking that all screens and seals on windows and doors are intact.
-Poorly managed compost bins are goldmines for fly larvae, so be sure to seal them or turn compost frequently, so it's too hot for flies to breed in.
-Cover your food both indoors and outdoors, and be sure to regularly clean up after your pets.
-Pet waste is an ideal breeding environment for flies - and they may land on droppings before landing on your food.
+To deter flies, create an indoor barrier by checking that all screens and seals on windows and doors are intact.
+Poorly managed compost bins are goldmines for fly larvae, so seal them, so it's too hot for flies to breed, or turn the compost frequently.

 hand revealing termite damage to wood